Progressive & Bifocal Lenses

 With our Digital Progressive lenses your SEG height is calculated with our proprietary algorithm based on your prescription and frame selection.
 That means there is no need to enter this measurement when ordering your progressive lenses from us.

-The process of adapting to a new prescription and lens can take anywhere from a few days to one full month - even if you have previously worn progressive lenses.
+The process of adapting to a new prescription and progressive lens design can take anywhere from a few days to a couple of weeks - even if you have previously worn progressive lenses.
 Try to not go back and forth with your old prescription.
 Wear your new glasses at home and at the office to start, then driving as soon as you are comfortable with your new glasses.
+If you do not feel any improvement after three days of wear, please contact us for assistance.

 While adapting point your nose at the object you are looking at rather than moving your head from side to side.
 It is normal at the start for objects to the side to seem out of focus; as you adjust the blurred sensation will disappear.